-Designmynight.com is the UK's first price-comparison website for nightlife and more than 1,800 venues in London are featured.
+Designmynight.com is the UK's first price-comparison website for nightlife.
 But how did two former City professionals, Nick Telson and Andrew Webster, come up with their business idea, test it and refine it before launch?
 Telson tells all

-"It was in New York in 2009, when Andrew and I were visiting his American girlfriend (now fiancé).
+"It was in New York in 2009, when Andrew and I were visiting his American girlfriend.
 We were in a hotel and asked the concierge where to go that night.
 He replied: 'how much do you have to spend?'
 That's when we had our lightbulb moment – budget was an important part of the decision.
 Our business idea was born.

 "We knew how much prices varied in London, but when we Googled 'London nightlife' we didn't find any websites that allowed us to search by budget.
 We identified a gap in the market for a well-designed, easy-to-use, informative, cool, one-stop-shop price-comparison website centred on London nightlife.